Our values, goals and operations are laid out in detail in our primary and secondary rules, excerpts of which follow:

 - To promote the values of social change, emancipatory decision-making and opposition to all oppression.

-- To try to provide a safe space where people are not discriminated against based on their social class, social status, disability, race, gender, sexuality, age, immigration status or caring responsibilities etc.
+- To try to provide a safer space where people are not discriminated against based on their social class, social status, disability, race, ethnicity, gender, sexuality, age, immigration status, caring responsibilities etc.

 - To be a long term realistic alternative to privately owning a home.“